When is The Batman released? Trailer, cast and everything you need to know

 — Matt Reeves (@mattreevesLA) January 27, 2020

-Fortunately, work on The Batman could resume in the UK very soon, as Culture Secretary Oliver Dowden MP announced that major productions will be able to film in England as long as they operate in a tightly controlled “bubble”.
+Fortunately, work on The Batman could resume in the UK very soon, as Culture Secretary Oliver Dowden MP announced that major productions will be able to film in England as long as they operate in a tightly controlled “bubble” – and it looks like production could be back underway again in September, with Deadline reporting that filming was set to recommence.

-What this means is that the cast and crew will be required to live in close proximity to the set, while not visiting any other areas during their time off.
+This likely means that the cast and crew will be required to live in close proximity to the set, while not visiting any other areas during their time off.

-We don’t have a confirmed date for when cameras will start rolling again, but these latest developments suggest it could be some time in the coming weeks.

 What is The Batman about?